corespring/corespring-api/README.md

 * .heroku-helper.conf - allows you to configure scripts to run as part of deployment
 * .heroku-helper-env.conf - set up env vars for a given heroku server (not under source control).

+### Logging configuration on Heroku
+There are some logging configurations